nexus-group-ai/SARA/README.md

 ## 5) Get started with developing
 - Collect ideas, goals and approaches
-- Check out and filter the data with [filter_dataset.ipynb](notebooks/filter_dataset.ipynb)
+- Check out and filter the data with [filter_dataset.ipynb](notebooks/3_filter_dataset.ipynb)
-- Once you created a subset, there is a simple RAG implementation to help you getting started: [getting_started_llms.ipynb](notebooks/getting_started_llms.ipynb).
+- Once you created a subset, there is a simple RAG implementation to help you getting started: [getting_started_llms.ipynb](notebooks/4_getting_started_llms.ipynb).

 > Note: Feel free to diverge from this approach!
 This is just a starting point.

+> And if you get stuck, please just reach out to us via Slack!
+We are happy to support :)

 <br>